 Plain Packaging and Other Packaging Restrictions: Plain packaging legislation bans the use of branding, logos and colors on packaging other than the brand name and variant that may be printed only in specified locations and in a uniform font.
-To date, Australia, France, Georgia, Hungary, Ireland, New Zealand, Norway, Slovenia and the U.K. have adopted plain packaging legislation.
-Plain packaging has been implemented in Australia since December 2012, in France since January 2017, and in the U.K. since May 2017.
-In Hungary, full compliance is required immediately for new product launches and no later than May 2019 for other products.
-The plain packaging laws in other jurisdictions come into effect in July 2017 in Norway, in September 2017 in Ireland, in January 2018 in Georgia, in March 2018 in New Zealand, and in January 2020 in Slovenia.
+To date, Australia, France, Georgia, Hungary, Ireland, New Zealand, Norway, Slovenia and the U.K. have adopted plain packaging laws, which are in various degrees of implementation.